Why Effective Therapy Can Be So Awkward

 Our relationship with our therapist is also one-sided.
 While it is caring and real, we are encouraged in therapy to stop care-taking of our therapist, to let them manage their stuff while we use the space to explore ours.
 While knowing some things about our therapist can be helpful—their background and training, some about their personal lives, and even some about their thoughts/feelings in the space with us—our therapist must always be intentional that the space is being used to serve our best interests, not their own.
 As soon as therapy becomes about the therapist meeting their needs, the relationship is no longer therapeutic.

 The therapeutic space is also very peculiar in that we are asked to stop doing precisely the sorts of things we do in our relationships “on the outside.”
 That is, we are encouraged to allow and feel things that have been off-limits in previous relationships.
-For example, if we find ourselves frequently internalizing our frustration toward others we are asked to own and assert our anger.
-If we are frequently irritated at others instead of hurt we are asked to own and assert our vulnerability.
+For example, if we find ourselves frequently internalizing our frustration toward others as self-blame we are asked to own and assert our anger.
+If we are frequently irritated at others instead of hurt we are asked to own and feel our sadness.
 If we frequently inhibit numerous feelings in order to maintain relationships, we are encouraged to experiment with being out of control.

 Discomfort is crucial to change…